 About This Site

-The site opened on 2008 and therefore is quite new.
-In the current version, it is intended to provide a basic set of information, but it is intended to grow.
-All information has been best-effort checked for correctness, however it needs mirroring with knowledge and experience of others, espcially of those who have been involved in the development process of the 9845 thirty years ago (an eternity in the time scale of computers).
+The site opened in 2008 and has since been growing steadily.
+Whereas during the start-up years collecting as much data as possible had been the main focus, we are now in the phase of consolidation and experimenting with new ideas (like what I call the "feature board", for instance).
+All information has been best-effort checked for correctness, however it needs mirroring with knowledge and experience of others, especially of those who have been involved in the development process of the 9845 thirty years ago (an eternity in the time scale of computers).
 If you have comments, suggestions or corrections, please use the contact feature to participate in the development of this site.
 Most of all, the site lacks stories from system designers, developers and early users.

 The information on this site origins from many sources.
 Primary source is the official documentation, since it provides the most reliable data.
 Fortunately, much of the documentation for the 9845 is preserved.
 On the other side, very few is known about the internal structure of the operating system.
 HP obviously had a quite strict non-disclosure on those data, especially there is no documented source listing of the OS available.